VATSALVARSHNEY108/B.O.I.-MARK-2/VATSAL_GUIDE.md

 ## 🎯 Command Examples

-Try these commands with JARVIS:
+Try these commands with VATSAL:

 **Desktop Control:**
 - "Take a screenshot and analyze it"